-Contracts are not written for employers in a highly mobile industry.
+Contracts are not written for the following:

-Contracts are not written for occupations that require certification and/or licensure, such as for a CNA, LPN or RN, if the schooling/training results in a certificate or license.
+- Employers in a highly mobile industry - Contracts are not written for occupations that require certification and/or licensure, such as for a CNA, LPN or RN, if the schooling/training results in a certificate or license. - Occupations requiring minimal training - A transportation payment of \$25 may be made for each month of participation.

-Contracts are not written for occupations requiring minimal training.

-A transportation payment of \$25 may be made for each month of participation.